Skip to main content

 4. After saving the file, rebuild your dev container.
 VS Code should prompt you to do this automatically.

-1. Once inside the rebuilt container, run the setup script from the workspace root:
+1. Run the setup script from the workspace root:

 2. This script will:

-• Create a .env file in the project root with the required client IDs and secrets.
+• Update the .env file in the project root with the required client IDs and secrets.

-Note: If a .env file already exists, the script will not run.
-To re-run the setup, you must first reset the environment.
+Note: If a .env file already exists, the script will update the relevant Keycloak variables.

 3. Starting Dependent Services

-With R-Auth running and the .env file created, you can now start downstream services that depend on the IdP for authentication.
+With Keycloak configured and the .env file populated, you can start downstream services.

 Starting the IAM Service

-The iam-service needs to be seeded with the super admin user ID from the newly created R-Auth instance.
+The iam-service needs to be seeded with the super admin user ID from Keycloak.
 The start-iam.sh script handles this automatically.

 1. Run the start script for the iam-service: